Photos of cute animals as a temporary reprieve from the realities of current American society.

 I have muted, blocked, or unfollowed certain people on social media.
 If I wouldn’t want to stand in the same room with you, I do not want you taking up any of my cyber space either.
 This includes people from all social/racial/political leanings AND family members.
 If I find you obtuse, ignorant, or otherwise exhausting, I need you gone so my energy can be better spent on something/someone who brings value, not burden.

-I reflect on the good around me: the people I care about, those working to affect change, and the ability I have to also combat negative outcomes by voting, and educating and empowering others.
+I reflect on the good around me: the people I care about, those working to effect change, and the ability I have to also combat negative outcomes by voting, and educating and empowering others.
 I find comfort in knowing that there is ALWAYS hope, and to NEVER lose sight of that fact.

 Puppies.
 Hamsters.
 Rabbits.
 Their ability to induce a smile will never let you down!

 This may be the most difficult coping mechanism for some, but I stay in the fight.
 I keep reading the news.
 I keep following the work of advocates.
 I refuse to close myself off from the real world, because whether I like it or not, that is not effective, and I feel that checking out would instill in me a sense of hopelessness that would certainly do me no good.
-I do, however, titrate my exposure to depressing information based on my current mood.
+I do, however, adjust my exposure to depressing information based on my current mood.
 So, if I see a headline that upsets me on a day that I am already spent, I may let that article go unread until I can better handle the information.
 Why kick myself when I am already down?

 I guess my main point with this article is to remind all of you who have similar feelings that you are not the only one.
 But, our society needs us to forge ahead, be the ones who can sort through the misinformation and vitriol, and put in the work to be the change we want to see in our world.
 However, we must also take care of our own well-being and not get consumed by the adversity that seems to be compounding by the minute.
 It is OK and NECESSARY to step away, take a breath, and look out for number one: the one in the mirror.
 Find your happy place, and schedule regular trips there.
 In the meantime, I hope the cutie pies that joined me on this post made your day brighter!